 Why Trust The Spruce?

 This article was written by Erica Puisis, a freelance writer with expertise in researching and testing home appliances.
 She relies on a fireplace stove-style electric heater for supplementary warmth during Northeastern winters.
-To find the best options based on aesthetics, features, and heating ability, she considered a variety of electric heater models, including freestanding, wall-mount, and insert options.
+To find the best options based on aesthetics, features, and heating ability, she considered a variety of electric heater models, including freestanding, wall-mounted, and insert options.
 In her research, she compared the options for flame appearance and intensity, heat output, and functions, along with firsthand insights from product testers.

 Erica also interviewed John Crouch, the director of public affairs for the Hearth, Patio & Barbecue Association.
-He spoke about the purpose of an electric fireplace, its versatility for most home environments, and what you should consider when installing an electric fireplace insert into a wood-burning fireplace.
+Crouch spoke about the purpose of an electric fireplace, its versatility for most home environments, and what you should consider when installing an electric fireplace insert into a wood-burning fireplace.

 Jenica Currie, associate commerce editor for outdoor, gardening, and home improvement at The Spruce, updated this list using additional results and insights from top electric fireplace heaters and space heaters tested in our lab.